 With respect to child support, there is also no substantial difference between the law relating to married and non-married couples; see Spousal & Child Support for more information.

 Where on a separation of a non-married couple one spouse is dependent upon another, the court may require spousal support to be paid, but only if the spouses had lived together as husband and wife for a period of at least 2 years, and the application to court is made within one year of the spouses ceasing to live together.

 Once an entitlement to spousal support is established, the principles governing support are substantially the same as those for married persons; see Spousal & Child Support.

 With respect to division of property, a non-married couple is treated very differently from a married couple.
 There is no presumption of an equal division of family property, as there is with a married couple; see see Division of Property for more information.
-Although recent amendments to the BC Family Relations Act now allow non-married couples to "opt-in" to the division of property provisions of the Family Relations Act, in the absence of such opting-in, there is no clear law governing the division of property between unmarried persons on a separation.
+Although recent amendments to the new Family Law Act of BC (FLA) now allow non-married couples to "opt-in" to the division of property provisions of the new Family Law Act of BC (FLA), in the absence of such opting-in, there is no clear law governing the division of property between unmarried persons on a separation.

 In particular, there is no 6 month or 2 year period after which non-married persons are entitled to an interest in each others property (a popular misconception).

 Instead, there is "judge-made" law which provides that where in a non-married relationship one person has benefitted from or been enriched by the efforts of the other during the relationship, and that other person has made some sacrifice or suffered some deprivation as a result of such efforts, the court may conclude that it would be unfair for the other person not to be compensated for such efforts.
 The compensation may be by way of a share of property or monetary compensation.